sixhobbits/unofficialeskom.com/docs/latest/index.md

 # Latest

-**2023-06-11T12:47:40.000Z**
+**2023-06-14T14:11:51.000Z**

-\#POWERALERT1
+\#LoadsheddingUpdate

-Stage 4 loadshedding will be implemented from 16:00 until midnight.
-Thereafter, loadshedding will be suspended until 16:00 on Monday
+Wednesday, 14 June 2023: Due to  the consistent available generation capacity, loadshedding will continue to be suspended from midnight until 16:00 tomorrow.
+Thereafter, Stage 3 loadshedding will be implemented from 16:00 until midnight.
+This will be repeated… Show more